Vishal7410/Pokedex_Project/README.md

-successfully created pokedex Project using pokeApi using the mordern concept like debouncing and routing and many more here is project link https://6537de67f37ea507bf20b0da--spontaneous-belekoy-ce54c2.netlify.app/
+successfully created a pokedex app for pokemons.
+Using the pokeApi and some mordern concept like debouncing and routing and many more here is project link.... https://6537de67f37ea507bf20b0da--spontaneous-belekoy-ce54c2.netlify.app/